UPDATE: This article includes reaction from an industry group, an analyst and a consumer group.

 The agency has taken issue with existing card comparison websites, which get compensation from card issuers, and which the CFPB says can steer customers toward a small selection of cards.

-In its report on retail credit cards, the CFPB highlighted the fact that they're more expensive than general-purpose credit cards.
+In its report on retail credit cards, the CFPB highlighted the fact that those products are more expensive than general-purpose credit cards.
 Nine out of ten retail cards have maximum annual percentage rates above 30%, the agency said in its report, compared with 38% of general-purpose cards.

 One out of every four credit card accounts are for retail stores, the agency said.
 Four larger banks — Synchrony Financial, Citigroup, Capital One Financial and Bread Financial — issue more than 80% of store cards, according to the bureau.